mattwilson1024/mocklify/README.md

   .getAll();
 ```

-The `modify` operator is a real powerhouse and could, in theory, negate the need for the other operators.
+Note: The `modify` operator is a powerhouse and could, in theory, negate the need for the other operators.
 For example, `modify` can achieve everything that `override` does and more.
 However, we believe that the other operators bring increased readability for simple use cases.

-In addition to the item itself, the `modify` callback also provides the index and full array of items.
-This can be very helpful for updating values based on the index, or applying changes conditionally.

 # Transformation Scopes

 By default, transformations apply to _all_ items in the data set.

 Sometimes, it may be useful to apply transformations only to certain items in the data set.
-This is possible by wrapping `transformation operators` in a `scope`, like so:
+This is possible by wrapping `transformation operators` in a `scope`.

+## where()

+> `where<T>(limiter: Limiter<T>, operators: Operator<T>[])`

+The `where` scope applies the specified chain of `transformation operators` only to those items that fulfil the criteria defined by the `limiter`.

+This unlocks a lot of power.
+For inspriation, here are some examples of how we might use scopes and operators for a list of users:
+- "Promote all users in a particular group to be admins"
+- "Omit the `lastName` property for a random subset of users"
+- "Set `isOnline` to true for the first 10 users, and false for the rest"

+Example:

 ```typescript
 import { mocklify, modify, omit, override, where } from 'mocklify';